 - Stall pipeline.
 Runs only when input data is available otherwise it stalls.
 This is the default setting, and is the type of pipeline used by Vitis HLS for both loop and function pipelining.
 Use this when a flushable pipeline is not required.
 For example, when there are no performance or deadlock issue due to stalls.

-- This option defines the pipeline as a flushable pipeline as described in Flushing Pipelines.
+- This option defines the pipeline as a flushable pipeline.
 This type of pipeline typically consumes more resources and/or can have a larger II because resources cannot be shared among pipeline iterations.

 - Free-running, flushable pipeline.
 Runs even when input data is not available.
 Use this when you need better timing due to reduced pipeline control signal fanout, or when you need improved performance to avoid deadlocks.
 However, this pipeline style can consume more power as the pipeline registers are clocked even if there is no data.